uber/tchannel/README.md

 A default timeout for request timeouts.

-For every outgoing request which does not have a set timeout i.e. every `.rquest()` without a timeout we will default the timeout period to be this value.
+For every outgoing request which does not have a set timeout i.e. every `.request()` without a timeout we will default the timeout period to be this value.

 This means every outgoing operation will be terminated with